crees-bree/Barkada-Budget-Calculator/README.md

 # Barkada-Budget-Calculator
 ## Announcements
-Barkada Budget Calculator Pre-Release Version 0.1.0-Alpha is released on June 4, 2024 and is already available!
-Refer to Releases to view this release.
+Barkada Budget Calculator Pre-Release Version 0.1.0-Alpha is currently on works!
+Please stay tuned for its release!

 ## Description
 **Barkada Budget Calculator (BBC)** is a **money- and budget- tracking console-based program** on Windows that aids in easy money tracking and management.
+BBC is developed by The BLM Group: conxant0, crees-bree, and mijimmi.

-This program is highly usable by friend groups with BBC's Group Mode, which allows friend groups to keep track of their respective changes when going out and keep track of your friends who didn't pay you back.
+BBC is highly usable by friend groups with BBC's Group Mode, which allows friend groups to keep track of their respective changes when going out and keep track of your friends who didn't pay you back.
 The great thing about BBC is that it is not only highly usable by friend groups, it is also highly usable by people who just want to keep track of how much money is going in and out of their wallets thanks to BBC's Person Mode, wherein you can keep track of your incomes and expenses complete with dates, categories, and even some personal notes such as *"Income I received from daddy"* or _"Spent just a little on valo skins"_.
 And BBC can be used by students, families, and small companies in ensuring that no one overspends.

 As you can see, BBC is multi-featured and can be used anytime and anywhere by anyone, that's why you should rate us 5 stars on Google Play Store and App Store and subscribe to our YouTube channel (we are reaching 1 subscribers =>)